 The lack of coverage, let alone even acknowledgement, of the role of market cycles is striking, especially given their importance and significance, recognized in the professional literature, in surveys of major investors, and in scholarly research.
 Leinberger asserts that the real estate cycle is the most important determinant of the strategy of real estate participants.
 (Leinberger, 1993) Roulac has added to this: “perhaps second in influence only to the real estate investment selection criteria location, location, location, the concept of market cycles dominates the concerns of and is employed as a rationalization by real estate investment professionals.
 Perceptions of market participants of the real estate cycle influences their strategies and transaction decisions, and is the crucial explanation of the probable future directions of real estate markets”.
 (Roulac, 1996)

 While relatively few articles concerning market cycles appeared in the literature in the 1980s, since then there has been a proliferation of real estate cycles research, including cycles papers presented at various academic conferences, articles on cycles appearing in scholarly real estate journals, and the special cycles issue of the Journal of Real Estate Research.
-(Pyhrr, et al, 1999) If location, location, location, is used to justify a specific investment opportunity, market cycles has emerged as the rationale justifying the timing of various real estate strategies with regard to portfolio allocations, property types, and geographical market selection (Pyhrr, et al 1999).
-Once rather ignored, the concept of real estate cycles is now in the forefront of consciousness of virtually everyone involved in the real estate markets (Pyhrr, et al, 1999, Roulac 2008)—save the majority of introductory real estate principles textbook authors.
+(Pyhrr, et al., 1999) If location, location, location, is used to justify a specific investment opportunity, market cycles has emerged as the rationale justifying the timing of various real estate strategies with regard to portfolio allocations, property types, and geographical market selection (Pyhrr, et al. 1999).
+Once rather ignored, the concept of real estate cycles is now in the forefront of consciousness of virtually everyone involved in the real estate markets (Pyhrr, et al., 1999, Roulac, et ali, 2008)—save the majority of introductory real estate principles textbook authors.

 INTRODUCTORY REAL ESTATE PRINCIPLES TEXTBOOKS ARE DATED